Building Healthy Communities

 About the Judges

-Healthy Hometown applications are evaluated by a panel of known health and wellness champions from around the country.
-Judges for the 2015 Healthy Hometown program were:
+The Healthy Hometown Awards applications are evaluated by a panel of distinguished health and wellness champions from Mississippi and around the country.
+Judges for the 2017 Healthy Hometown Awards Program were:

 - Sue Polis, Director of the National League of Cities, located in Washington D.C.
 Polis manages the health and wellness portfolio for the Institute of Youth, Education and Families.